Budmeister/TimerX/README.md

 Statistics about all your exercises appear in the feed page.
 Statistics update each time you open the app.

 You can see all your history on the calendar page.
-Swipe left to see last week.
+Scroll left to see last week.

 Statistic specific to one exercise appear in the stats page on the right.
 Also in the stats page, you can generate data to see it in action, or you can clear